 The women smiled and nodded at me as I glided across the dance floor.
 I nodded and returned the smile as I was guided and twirled across the square.
 I gazed around at the buildings with the writing in characters and no longer felt like a strange American far from home, in a land where I did not speak the language.
 When the song ended, my dance partner smiled and then pointed to a small group of women.
 They motioned me forward, indicating I was to join them.
 I danced with the small group of women for the next hour.
 The feelings of homesickness were replaced with a warmth I have no word for, and yet, I will always carry it with me.

 It was the first, but not the last time, I realized that language does not always have to be a barrier in communicating.
+My China dance was a wonderful example of that.

 We just need to be open to the moments when we are welcomed in and embrace the unknown.